JAsanmateo/readmegen/instructions/README.md

 * [Questions](#questions)

 ## Installation
-First bring in your dependencies with npm i and then run the program with node index.js
+First bring in dependencies with NPM i then run node index.js

 ## Usage
-This project is for any developer in need of a solid template for their ReadMe files.
+This project is for use by any developer.

 ## Contributing
 *If you would like to contribute this project, you can follow these guidelines for how to do so.*
 <br />
-Jose San Mateo is the sole contributor
+Jose San Mateo.

 ## Questions?
 Questions about this project can be directed to: